Darshan-jain98/perception/README.md

 ## Histogram Equalaization
 1. The following folder contains files in which histogram equalization.
 2. Adaptive histogram equalization is also performed.

+## Image stitching
+1. The following folder contains files and code for stitching two images.